YOUR GUIDE TO RESIDENTIAL PROPANE-POWERED GENERATORS

 If you want to estimate how long will it run, see the product spec -- it usually states the fuel consumption.
 For example, Generac's 17 kW model 5873-1 consumes 2.57 gal/hr at full load.
 This means a 500-gal tank would last for 194 hours or 8 days if you don't use it for anything else.
 A propane genset may also be a good choice to supplement a solar powered generator in off-grid homes.
 By reliability and price, LPG models are placed somewhere in the middle between diesel and gasoline models.
 Generally, portable propane gensets are cheaper than diesel-fueled devices, but cost some 20 to 50% more than gasoline ones.
 Typically, their engine may last longer than gasoline fired one and will start better in cold weather.

 From the environmental standpoint, propane produces less carbon emissions and is more environmentally friendly than other fossil-based fuels.
 It is considered safer to use- a properly functioning LPG appliance produces less carbon monoxide or other toxic fumes.
 However, its fumes are flammable and potentially explosive.
-Since some carbon monoxide still produced during so-called incomplete combustion of propane, propane generators should never be used indoors-- just like all other types of gensets they have to installed outdoors only.
+Since some carbon monoxide still produced during so-called incomplete combustion of propane, propane generators should never be used indoors-- just all other types of gensets they have to installed outdoors only.